 - Now that we have set up the document library, let’s start the designing of the Nintex Workflow.
 Now you can tap on the “Nintex Workflow” option

-- Now, The Workflow Gallery will open up as shown in the image below.
+- Now, The Workflow Gallery will open up in the Nintex Workflow Platform as shown in the image below.
 You can tap on the “Create list workflow” button.

 - This will open up the Workflow Designer for us as shown in the image below: